 A healthier and happier workforce

-In case of a new or an injured employee, an assessment can help ascertain the most suitable task.
-Through the evaluation, the management is able to appropriately equip the workplace for these employees as well as for the workers with disabilities.
+In the case of a new or an injured employee, an assessment can help ascertain the most suitable task.
+Through the evaluation, management can appropriately equip the workplace for these employees and workers with disabilities.